AlanLuSun/OpenKD/README.md

 ## 2. Requirements

 We provided the major involved python packages in [requirements.txt](https://github.com/AlanLuSun/OpenKD/blob/main/requirements.txt).
-The code relies on minimal external packages and should be easy to run after installing the
+The codes rely on minimal external packages and should be easy to run after installing the
 - pytorch
 - opencv, yacs, etc.